mysterious-coding/base_entranced/README.md

 Call `/cointoss` vote for random heads/tails result.

 ####Polls
-Ask everyone a question with `/callvote q blahblahblah`
+Ask everyone a question with `/callvote q`.
+For example, `/callvote q Keep same teams and restart?`

-####HTTTP auto downloading
+####HTTP auto downloading
 Set url with `/g_dlurl`; clients with SMod can download

 ####Quiet rcon
-No more leaking stuff from rcon, use `/g_quietrcon`
+Use `/g_quietrcon` to avoid publishing mis-typed commands to everyone on the server.

 ####Lag icon above head
-Players with 999 ping show a lag icon above their head in-game
+Players with 999 ping show a lag icon above their head in-game.

 ####Fixed siege chat
 * Spectator chat can be seen by people who are in-game